dwyl/PWA-Liveview/README.md

     end
 ```

-## Login and rotating access token
+## Login

 The flow is:

-- Live login page => POST controller => redirect to a logged-in controller => display menu for live_navigation
+- Live login page => POST controller => redirect to a logged-in LiveView => authorized to "live_navigate"

-It displays a dummy login, just to assign a user_id and an "access\_\_token" and a "refresh_token".
+It displays a dummy login, just to assign a (auto-incremented) user_id and an "access\_\_token".

-The _access token_ is passed into the session, thus avialable in the LiveView, and the _refresh token_ is saved into a cookie.
+The _access token_ is passed into the session, thus avialable in the LiveView.

-We use the _access token_ in the `connect/3` of "UserSocket".
-If it fails, it returns an error.
+We use the _csrsf token_ to build the custom "userSocket".
+With this, you get the session via the `connect_info` in the `connect/3` of "UserSocket".

-In "userSocket.js", we use [Socket.onError](https://hexdocs.pm/phoenix/js/index.html#socketonerror).

-The error sent by the server ("user_socket.ex") is captured in this listener.
-We trigger a `fetch("POST")` with credentials (the "refresh" cookie) and CSRF to the "/refresh" endpoint.
-It will renew the _access_token_ and the _refresh token_.

-We stop and reconnect the userSocket with the new credentials.
+You can now check if the token is expired or not, and against the database.

 ## Navigation